JXL884/Entropy-aware-branching/README.md

 # Entropix

-`pytorch` only refactor of [xjdr's entropix project](https://github.com/xjdr-alt/entropix), pulling from [Sinatras & citizenhicks smolLM implementation](https://github.com/SinatrasC/entropix-smollm) for entropy plotting.
+`pytorch` only refactor and API cleanup of [xjdr's entropix project](https://github.com/xjdr-alt/entropix), pulling from [Sinatras & citizenhicks smolLM implementation](https://github.com/SinatrasC/entropix-smollm) for entropy plotting.

 Supports `llama` and `smollm` models & easy to add more.